Kratom Detox Program in Atlanta, GA

 Once an obscure herbal compound unknown to most people, kratom abuse has increased substantially in recent years.
 So much so that people seek a kratom detox program in Atlanta, GA, for kratom dependence.

+You might be wondering what kratom is precisely.
 Kratom comes from a plant known as Mitragyna speciosa.
-The substance is in powder or tablet form.
+The substance is typically found in powder or tablet form.

 More than 20 active chemicals in kratom can interact with the brain.
 However, the two main components of the drug are alkaloids called mitragynine and 7-a-hydroxy mitragynine.
-These chemicals can bond to opioid receptors in the brain activated by illegal drugs such as heroin or illicit prescription opioid
+These chemicals can bond to opioid receptors in the brain activated by illegal drugs such as heroin or illicit prescription opioid.

-Withdrawal Symptoms of Kratom
+Kratom Withdrawal Symptoms